gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 Support for hosted splash screen via the new ALEXA_PRE_AUTH flag is also included.

 Extra Android only helper function to check for various Amazon App presence.
-This is to provide support to launch the Alexa App if present instead of linking to the Play Store as per Amazon's UX requirements.
+This is to provide support to launch the Alexa App if it is present instead of linking to the Play Store as per Amazon's UX requirements.

 iOS support is still experimental.